screencom/webssh2/README.md

 * **serverlog.server** - _boolean_ - not implemented, default: false.

 * **accesslog** - _boolean_ - http style access logging to console.log, default: false

-* **safeShutdownDuration** - _integer_ - maximum delay, in seconds, given to users before the server stops when doing a safe shutdown

 # Experimental client-side logging
 Clicking `Start logging` on the status bar will log all data to the client.
 A `Download log` option will appear after starting the logging.
 You may download at any time to the client.
 You may stop logging at any time my pressing the `Logging - STOP LOG`.
 Note that clicking the `Start logging` option again will cause the current log to be overwritten, so be sure to download first.